-That project we're procrastinating to start....
-Man that's a lot of work.
-You know what, I really don't feel like doing it right now.
-Let me take 5 minutes to check email and respond, and then I'm on it!
-Few hours later, still that feeling, you just don't feel like doing it - it's so overwhelming.
+That project we’re procrastinating to start… Man, that’s a lot of work.
+You know what, I really don’t feel like doing it right now.
+Let me take 5 minutes to check my email and respond, and then I’m on it!
+A few hours later, still that feeling, you just don’t feel like doing it – it’s so overwhelming.
 We always follow the current of comfort, we must swim against that current to get meaningful work done.

 That overwhelming feeling is just that, a feeling.
 Dr. Heidi Grant Halvorson put it nicely in an HBR article on getting things done that really did resonate with me:

 Somewhere along the way, we’ve all bought into the idea – without consciously realizing it – that to be motivated and effective we need to feel like we want to take action.
 We need to be eager to do so.
 I really don’t know why we believe this, because it is 100% nonsense.
 Yes, on some level you need to be committed to what you are doing – you need to want to see the project finished, or get healthier, or get an earlier start to your day.
 But you don’t need to feel like doing it.

 Frankly, I can’t do anything to make you do the hard work that’s necessary.
 If you choose to swim with the current of comfort, that’s your choice.
 That current will NEVER get you to where you want and need to go.
 It’s always in the opposite direction.

 It is simple, but it’s not easy.
 The choice is yours.
 Do you give up control over your life and let the current of comfort take you further and further from where you want to go?
 Or, do you commit to your own success and begin an overwhelming, uncomfortable journey against the current to your desired outcome?